U.S. seizes superyacht of Russian billionaire close to Putin

 The new international task force is a key tool for the United States and more than a half-dozen allies to identify and track where Russian oligarchs are parking their assets, a task complicated by the opaque or complicated financial instruments frequently used by the ultrawealthy to hide their holdings from public view.

 “In a war partly about morale on both sides, seeing Russian oligarchs’ yachts seized and sold at auction — seeing police at their villas, at their luxury apartments — will give Ukrainians and Russians who hate Putin a huge boost,” Rep. Tom Malinowski (D-N.J.) said last month.
-“This is one of the ways in which we can weaken the support structure of this regime. . . .
-The more we can make the sanctions feel like a shock and awe campaign, the better.”
+“This is one of the ways in which we can weaken the support structure of this regime … The more we can make the sanctions feel like a shock and awe campaign, the better.”

 The Treasury Department publicly released 28 of the 50 names on the list — including Putin’s — but did not name the 22 others to avoid tipping them off.